awa-ai/awadb/README.md

 Awadb uses [Sentence Transformers](https://huggingface.co/sentence-transformers) to embed the sentence by default, while you can also use OpenAI or other LLMs to do the embeddings according to your needs.

-## Combined with LLMs(here use LLaMa and ChatGLM) By LangChain
-Examples of combining LLaMa or quantized Alpaca with llama.cpp to do local knowledge database please see [here](./examples/llama.cpp)
-Examples of combining ChatGLM to do local knowledge database please see [here](./examples/chatglm)

 ## Get involved